schwarzlichtbezirk/wpk/README.md

 # Structure

 Library have root **`wpk`** module that used by any code working with `.wpk` packages.
 And modules to build utilities for packing/unpacking data files to package:
  - **wpk**
 Places data files into single package, extracts them, and gives API for access to package.
  - **wpk/bulk**
 Wrapper for package to hold WPK-file whole content as a slice.
-Actual for small packages.
+Actual for small packages (size is much less than the amount of RAM).
  - **wpk/mmap**
 Wrapper for package to get access to nested files as to memory mapped blocks.
-Actual for large packages.
+Actual for medium size packages (size correlates with the RAM amount).
+ - **wpk/fsys**
+Wrapper for package to get access to nested files by OS files.
+Actual for large packages (size is much exceeds the amount of RAM) or large nested files.
  - **wpk/luawpk**
 Package writer with package building process scripting using [Lua 5.1]([https://www.lua.org/manual/5.1/](https://www.lua.org/manual/5.1/)).
 Typical script workflow is to create package for writing, setup some options, put group of files to package, and finalize it.
  - **wpk/test**